xiix0/scam/README.md

-Q:	What is purple and conquered the world?
+Q:	What's the difference between Bell Labs and the Boy Scouts of America?
-A:	Alexander the Grape.
+A:	The Boy Scouts have adult supervision.